EU-OSHA/oira.statistics.deployment/src/oira/statistics/deployment/resources/intro_text.md

 want.
 Click the Assessments Dashboard now.

 Most dashboards hold a general card with descriptive text about the dashboard.
-The rest of the cards each show a question.
+The rest of the cards on each dashboard show one question.
 A question displays an aspect of the statistical data.
 It can take the form of a graph or chart, a table, or just a number.
-Usually you can click the title of a question card to expand the question to its full view.
+On the dashboard, usually you can click the title of a question card to expand the question to its full view.
 This allows you to examine it in more detail.
 Click the title of the card “Accumulated Assessments Over Time”.

 This question shows how the number of assessments in your country has developed over time.
 Each bar represents the number of assessments that were started up until a